Andrey Kormilitzin

 is currently a MMath Mathematics student at the Mathematical Institute, University of Oxford.
 Jacob's background is in machine learning and data science, with a particular interest in a hospital the scalability and accuracy of machine learning systems.
 Jacob's research is dedicated to modelling the path of a patient over the course of a treatment period.
 In particular I am excited about using neural controlled differential equations to try and understand the dynamics of a care plan over time.

-Jacob Barker has completed with distinction a dissertation titled: "On the Applications of Neural Differential Equations For Clinical Decision Support"
+Dissertation title: "On the Applications of Neural Differential Equations For Clinical Decision Support"

 Now is a Quantitative Researcher at Aspect Capital